-Board of Variance Applications
+Board of Variance

-The Board of Variance is composed of three members appointed by the SCRD Board for three-year terms.
-Hearings for Board of Variance applications are scheduled following the local government, internal and neighbour notification process.
+The Board of Variance is a decision-making body composed of three members appointed by the Sunshine Coast Regional District (SCRD) Board for three-year terms.
+Hearings for Board of Variance applications are scheduled following the local government technical review, internal and neighbour notification process.
 Board of Variance hearings are open to the public to attend.